Water, Water, Everywhere?

 Water Filtration Systems

 Designed to filter out protozoa and bacteria, a water filtration system lacks the ability to catch viruses, and being so small, they can slip through the filters, and be ingested.
-Often called a microfilter, they are considered to give good protection when travelling through the US and Canada.
+Often called a microfilter, they are considered to give good protection when traveling through the US and Canada.
 Most waterborne viruses are transferred primarily through human waste, and generally there is less risk of this here than in other parts of the world.

 Water Purification Systems